Shopify/toxiproxy/TLS.md

   }
 ]

-Here you need to alter DNS responses and additionally also configure the given CA cert (still passed in the configuration as cert/key) as trusted on all machines that will be connecting to Toxiproxy.
+Here you need to do something similar to option number 1 and additionally also configure the given CA cert (still passed in the configuration as cert/key) as trusted on all machines that will be connecting to Toxiproxy.
+Benefit is that you can centrally configure the interception rules (no need to change endpoints).

+You could use something like [SNIproxy](https://github.com/dlundquist/sniproxy) in front which makes it easier to just forward everything to the proxy and then route just specific stuff through Toxiproxy.

 When isCA is true Toxiproxy will verify that cert.crt is actually a CA certificate (but you can always create a self-signed one of course).
+For now encrypted private key is not supported
+(so be careful).

 It is also possible to use "verifyUpstream" setting in this mode.